Lailend/jquery.livefilter/README.md

 A jQuery plugin to filter a list of data or elements.
 A fork of Mike Merritt's **older** version of [jQuery.liveFilter](https://github.com/mikemerritt/LiveFilter) plugin.
 I remember the script wasn't on GitHub last time when I fork it.

+This plugin is a fork of [cheeaun](https://github.com/cheeaun/jquery.livefilter) however this one has a option to refresh the dataset.

 Demo
 ----